How To Deal With A Demanding Adult Child

 Here's a case study from my book How Kind People Get Tough.

-Beth was having a problem with her daughter, Emma, twenty-four.
-She had brought up Emma and her twin brother Daniel by herself, and for many years they’d been a tight family unit, until they left home.
+Beth, 47, was having a problem with her daughter, Emma, 24.
+Beth had brought up Emma and her twin brother Daniel, by herself, and for many years they’d been a tight family unit.

-Much as Beth missed having them around the house, she also felt that it was an opportunity for her to take some time for herself; to pursue new interests and start a new chapter in her life.
+When the twins left home, Beth missed them, of course.
+But she also saw it as an opportunity to take some time for herself, pursue new interests, and begin a new chapter in her life.

-The situation was beginning to weigh on Beth.
+Over time, the situation began to weigh heavily on Beth.

-Don't let guilt stop you from setting boundaries with your adult Son or Daughter
+Is guilt stopping you from setting boundaries with your adult child?

 Beth wanted to be there for her daughter, of course—but she was beginning to recognise that her urge to respond to Emma’s needs was also much to do with feelings of guilt.

-The fact is that feeling guilty about 'something or other' is very often part of the parent experience.
+Feeling guilty about 'something or other' is often part of the parent experience.
 Most parents do their best for their kids, but most also look back and regret some perceived mistake or misjudged action.
 So if this is you, you're certainly not alone!

 Beth felt guilty because the kids had grown up without their father.
 Even though it had been his choice to leave, she still felt huge regret and responsibility about the situation.